Thyroid Cancer: Specialists, Diagnosis And Treatment

 TKIs are typically used to treat advanced or metastatic thyroid cancer that has spread to other parts of the body and is no longer responding to other treatments.
 TKIs are taken orally, usually once or twice a day, and are generally well-tolerated with fewer side effects compared to chemotherapy.

 Immunotherapy is a type of cancer treatment that helps the patient’s own immune system to identify and attack cancer cells.
-In Singapore, immunotherapy is not currently a standard treatment option for thyroid cancer, but it is being studied in clinical trials for certain types of advanced thyroid cancers.
+In Singapore, immunotherapy is not currently a standard treatment option recommended by specialists for thyroid cancer, but it is being studied in clinical trials for certain types of advanced thyroid cancers.

 Clinical trials of immune checkpoint inhibitors have shown promising results in some patients with advanced thyroid cancer.
 However, not all patients respond to these drugs, and some may experience serious side effects, such as inflammation of the lungs, liver, or colon.

-Another type of immunotherapy being studied for thyroid cancer is adoptive cell transfer therapy.
-This involves removing T cells from the patient’s blood, genetically modifying them to recognize and attack cancer cells, and then infusing the modified T cells back into the patient’s bloodstream.
+Another type of immunotherapy being studied by specialists for thyroid cancer is adoptive cell transfer therapy.
+This involves removing T cells from the patient’s blood, genetically modifying them to potentially recognise and attack cancer cells, and then infusing the modified T cells back into the patient’s bloodstream.
 This approach is still in the early stages of development and is not widely available.

 Are there any Side Effects of Thyroid Cancer Treatment?

-Surgery is a common treatment option for thyroid cancer in Singapore.
-While it is generally safe and effective, there are still some potential side effects associated with the procedure.
+While surgery is generally safe and effective, there are still some potential side effects associated with the procedure.
 The specific side effects that a patient may experience depend on the extent of the surgery, and other factors such as their overall health and medical history.

 Some common side effects of thyroid cancer surgery may include: